NVIDIA/NeMo-Skills/docs/evaluation/formal-math.md

   - Controls whether the dataset’s `formal_statement` is inserted before the proof.
 Keeping this enabled enforces the canonical theorem; disabling it relies on the model’s emitted statement and is generally not recommended for benchmarking.
 - `timeout` (default: 30.0 seconds)
   - Per-item execution timeout.
 A timeout returns `proof_status='timeout'`.
-- Stateless execution for Lean 4
-  - Evaluation is stateless; prior context is not persisted across items.

 ## Sample launch command